Xen-alpha/LD55/README.md

 # License
 * Source code: MIT License
-* All other assets: CC BY 4.0
+* All other assets: CC BY-NC-SA 4.0